Opinion: Highly Sensitive Person (HSP) and Female Autism Are the Same In Some Cases

-Aron has clearly received a lot of questions, comments, and concerns about the similarities between the Highly Sensitive Person trait and autism spectrum disorder, including, she says, from “concerned parents” who suspect that their Highly Sensitive children might actually have autism.
+Aron has clearly received a lot of questions, comments, and concerns about the similarities between the Highly Sensitive Person trait and autism spectrum disorder, including, she says, from “concerned parents” who suspect that their Highly Sensitive children might actually be autistic.
 She has written a FAQ section for this specific topic, where she seeks to explain reasons for the confusion:

 Both HSCs and those with the [autism spectrum] disorder are bothered by overstimulation.
 Plus both may withdraw from social activities and stay in their rooms on the computers, watching movies, and so forth.

-She then lists two autism spectrum disorder (ASD) symptoms from the DSM that are not, she claims, part of being Highly Sensitive: 1) highly restricted, fixated interests, and 2) hyper- or hypo reactivity to sensory input or unusual interests in sensory aspects of the environment.
+She then lists two autism symptoms from the DSM that are not, she claims, part of being Highly Sensitive: 1) highly restricted, fixated interests, and 2) hyper- or hypo reactivity to sensory input or unusual interests in sensory aspects of the environment.

-To present these symptoms in apparent contrast with HSP, she describes more severe presentations of autism — presentations that are decidedly more male.
-Females with high functioning autism tend not to have as highly restricted or fixated interests as males.
-They tend to have broader interests that can come and go, and can include what most think of as regular or mainstream interests, like zealous preoccupations with makeup, art, fashion, or celebrities.
+To present these symptoms in apparent contrast with HSP, she describes more classical or stereotypical presentations of autism — presentations that are decidedly more male.
+Autistic females or afabs (assigned female at birth) tend not to have as highly restricted or fixated interests as males.
+They tend to have broader interests that can come and go, and can include what most think of as regular or mainstream interests, like makeup, fine art, fashion, or celebrities.

-At one point, Aron writes, “HSPs have intense imaginations and varied interests rather than narrow preoccupations” — a distinction that betrays an overused and cliched view of autism.
+At one point, Aron writes, “HSPs have intense imaginations and varied interests rather than narrow preoccupations” — a distinction that betrays an overused, outdated, and cliched view of autism.